aybruhm/aybruhm/README.md

 I am also an open-source enthusiast!
 I am currently contributing to **[AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/)**.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 👨🏽‍🌱 I’m currently Exploring VueJS, Docker and DevOps!
+- 👨🏽‍🌱 I’m currently Exploring ReactJS, Docker and DevOps!
 - 💼 Are you looking for a talented Python (Web) Developer that speaks in RESTful APIs, translates UI design to Frontend codes to join your team or work as a Freelancer?
 Do reach, [email](mailto:israelvictory87@gmail.com) :)
 - 💬 Ask me anything about Python Development, Automation, APIs, & Django; I will be happy to help!